AOSC-Tracking/fim/trunk/README.md

 If it is for a bug report or installation help, be sure of reading the documentation and the BUGS file first.
-FIM is not perfect: a number of weaknesses are summarized in TODO and BUGS.
+FIM is not perfect: a number of weaknesses are summarized in the man pages, the TODO file, and the BUGS file.

 Homepage     : https://www.nongnu.org/fbi-improved/